A Premier Toronto boat cruise and event venue for over 30 years.

 • an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997 “Disability” should be interpreted in broad terms.
 It includes both present and past conditions, as well as a subjective component based on perception of disability.

-For more information on our policies, procedures, and training, please feel free to contact our office via phone or email.
+For more information on our policies, procedures, and training, please feel free to contact our office via phone (416-868-0000) or email us.

 Boat cruises and dinner cruises for Corporate Events, Weddings and all types of Private Parties.